 The reality is that sober people exhibit moments of bad driving just as impaired drivers do.
 You can build an effective DUI defense strategy--one that many jury members can relate to--around this reality.

 Blood alcohol concentration (BAC) is affected by many different factors, not just the actual amount of alcohol in one's body.
 These factors include (but are not limited to):

 - errors in California DUI chemical testing equipment,

 - errors in obtaining your DUI blood, breath, or (when appropriate) urine sample,

 - when you finished drinking alcohol.

-15. California DUI sobriety checkpoints must adhere to specific legal requirements
+California DUI sobriety checkpoints must adhere to very strict legal requirements.
+Some examples include:

 - having supervising officers organize and oversee the checkpoint,